tonywu6/chatbot/README.md

 ### Multiple participants

-The bot listens to other users as well (including other bots).
-In the request, messages from other users will look like
+The bot listens to other users as well, including other bots and Discord system messages.

+In the request, messages from other users will look like:

 ```json
 {